IIIF/api/source/api/discovery/0.3/index.md

 #### 3.4.1. @context

 The top level resource in the response _MUST_ have the `@context` property, and it _SHOULD_ appear as the very first key/value pair of the JSON representation.
 This property lets Linked Data processors interpret the document as a graph.
-The value of the property _MUST_ be either the URI of the IIIF Discovery context document, `http://iiif.io/api/discovery/0/context.json`, or it _MUST_ be an array of strings, where the URI of the IIIF Discovery context document is the last item in the array.
+The value of the property _MUST_ be either the URI of the IIIF Discovery context document, `http://iiif.io/api/discovery/0/context.json`, or an array of strings, where the URI of the IIIF Discovery context document is the last item in the array.

 ```
 {